Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Results

-In the third and final fit, found in Fig.~\ref{fig:chenallopsfit}, we consider a simultaneous fit of both (in Fig.~\ref{fig:chenallopsfit_integer}) the $|j=0\rangle$ and (in Fig.~\ref{fig:chenallopsfit_halfinteger}) the $|j=1/2\rangle$ sector with all 11 unshaded operators of Table \ref{table:operators} (up to $\Delta = 6$).
+In the third and final fit, found in Fig.~\ref{fig:chenallopsfit}, we consider a simultaneous fit of the first four descendant levels of both (in Fig.~\ref{fig:chenallopsfit_integer}) the $|j=0\rangle$ and (in Fig.~\ref{fig:chenallopsfit_halfinteger}) the $|j=1/2\rangle$ sector with all 11 unshaded operators of Table \ref{table:operators} (up to $\Delta = 6$).
 As before, the half-integer dimensional operators, of which there are now 4, will contribute in the $|j=1/2\rangle$ sector only, while the 7 integer dimensional operators will contribute to the fit in both sectors.
 This fit attempts to account for 9 differences between multiplets in the $|j=0\rangle$ sector and 14 differences between multiplets in the $|j=1/2\rangle$ sector, for a total of 23 differences between multiplets, using the 12 parameters available by considering the coefficients of conserved integrals of the 11 included operators up to dimension $\Delta = 6$ in Table \ref{table:operators}, plus an additional relative scale factor between the two sectors.
 The resulting fit is reasonable, especially in the lower levels.
 In each of the sectors, though, there are instances where the relative ordering of the multiplets has been changed in a few places in the higher levels.

-That this occurs despite the use of all 11 operators with $\Delta \leq 6$ indicates that, at higher entanglement energies, the numerical entanglement spectrum for the particular system of Chen et al.~begins to differ slightly from our expectations for a topological state with an entanglement spectrum exhibiting the chiral $SU(2)_2$ WZW theory.
+That this occurs despite the use of all 11 operators with $\Delta \leq 6$ indicates that, at higher entanglement energies, the numerical entanglement spectrum for the particular system of Chen et al.~begins to differ slightly from our expectations for a topological state with an entanglement spectrum exhibiting the chiral $\rm{SU}(2)_2$ WZW CFT.
+(This may be a consequence of numerical limitations on the accuracy of the data at higher entanglement energies.)
 We did also perform a slight modification of this last fit that included the integral of $(T\partial G)(x)$ (the operator from Table \ref{table:operators} otherwise excluded due to the $\mathcal{RT}$ symmetry).
 The inclusion of this additional integral did not result in a significant improvement of the quality of the fit, consistent with the fact that the integral ought to be excluded.
+Taken together, the results of the three fits in this subsection do demonstrate the necessity of including the fractional conserved quantities, and in particular $G_0$, in the chiral $\rm{SU}(2)_2$ entanglement spectrum.